 Again, we defer to your legal counsel, but the HHS has also released guidance on health app scenarios, which may be useful for both device manufacturers and SaaS developers.

-If you are (or think you might be) required by law to comply with the HIPAA/HITECH privacy rules for electronic PHI, you can get in touch with us here.
+Contact Connectria today if you are (or think you might be) required by law to comply with the HIPAA/HITECH privacy rules for electronic PHI.
 We’d love to work with you and your legal team to help you create a solution that ensures compliance and the security of your systems and data.